Expenses & Financial Aid

 |Per Year Total||$24,051||$43,733|

-For the 2018-19 academic school year, the university implemented new fees for incoming students in engineering ($2,000 per year), architecture and design ($1,500 per year), building construction ($1,500 per year), business ($75 per credit hour), and agriculture ($750 per year).
+Beginning in 2018, Virginia Tech implemented new fees for incoming students in engineering ($2,000 per year), architecture and design ($1,500 per year), building construction ($1,500 per year), business ($75 per credit hour), and agriculture ($750 per year).
 These fees apply only to incoming students in these disciplines.
-Returning students will not experience an increase in their existing program-specific fees.

 *The exact cost for room and board will vary based on the student’s selection of residence hall and meal plan.